EventSaucePHP/EventSauce/docs/docs/getting-started/1-creating-an-aggregate-root.md

 ---

 An aggregate root is a class that implements the `EventSauce\EventSourcing\AggregateRoot` interface.
-In order to make things easy an abstract class is provided which implements the interface so you won't have to.
+In order to make things easy several traits are provided which implements the interface so you won't have to.

 ```php